bjrimell/travel/README.md

 - The app folder that has been created can be used in future for setting up other models, controllers, routes, and any other Node backend stuff required.
 - Add another file in app called routes.js.
 This file contains the definitions for routes that we will be using in our app, and specifically at the moment for the CRUD operations and a default route for all other requests.
 For example, if an API GET endpoint at <application_web_address>/api/nerds should retrieve all nerds from the database, we need to tell our app exactly what to do when that address is visited.
 Routing is a common aspect of modern web dev which can and should be understood before progressing further.
 - The backend is now setup and ready to be used.
 We just need to create a very simple view to test what we've done out.
 Create a new directory at public/views.
-- Create a file at the above location called index.html and use basic HTML to show some Hello World text.
+- Create a file in the above directory called index.html and use basic HTML to show some Hello World text.
 - In a terminal window, type the following command to start node: node server.js
 - This starts the application as defined in server.js (i.e. to use the 4 modules express, app, bodyParser, methodOverride, and to initiate the db connection etc.)
 - Test this has worked by visiting http://localhost:8080 in your web browser.
 You should see your back HTML view displayed.
 The reason this view is displayed is because in our routes.js file we have determined that the default thing to do when an undefined url is hit is to open index.html (app.get('*'))